open/close all folders

 "Aw, dont be sad, Trey, just think of bunnies frolicking in fields of grass with really pretty rainbows.
 That always makes me feel better."

-The generic slotfiller from Total Drama Tokyo, who somehow became a huge Ensemble Dark Horse despite being deliberately bland, Out of Focus, and voted off late pre-merge.
+The slot-filler from Total Drama Tokyo, who somehow became a huge Ensemble Dark Horse despite being purposely boring, purposely Out of Focus, and voted off late pre-merge.
 She is returning in hopes of becoming less of a Flat Character.

 - Badass Adorable: Flora wins four immunity challenges after the merge, tying Julia's record from Tiki Jungle.